LisbonLisboaPortugal.com

 March offers fantastic value for accommodation, but the best places still book up first.
 Enter your dates on the map below to see live prices and availability across the city.

-The second day is dedicated to the historic waterfront district of Belém, the launching point for Portugal’s 15th and 16th-century voyages of discovery.
-This area is home to a remarkable concentration of national monuments, two of which are UNESCO World Heritage sites, that celebrate the nation’s maritime heritage and the wealth it generated.
+The second day is devoted to the waterfront district of Belém, the historic launching point for Portugal’s 15th and 16th-century voyages of discovery.
+The pleasant March weather is perfect for exploring this area, which contains a remarkable concentration of national monuments celebrating the nation’s maritime heritage.

-A little further along the waterfront stands the iconic Torre de Belém, the elegant 16th-century fortress that once guarded the entrance to the harbour.
-No visit to the district is complete without tasting the original custard tarts at Pastéis de Belém, where they have been made from a secret recipe since 1837.
-To round out the day, consider an indoor visit to the excellent Berardo Collection of modern art.
+No visit to the district is complete without tasting the original custard tarts at Pastéis de Belém, where they have been made from a guarded secret recipe since 1837.
+For art enthusiasts, the nearby Berardo Collection Museum offers an excellent indoor option, housing a world-class collection of modern and contemporary art.

 The Torre de Belém

-Sintra is Lisbon’s most popular day trip, a town of fairytale palaces and mystical estates set within the cool, forested hills of the Serra de Sintra.
-A 40-minute train journey from Lisbon’s Rossio Station brings you to this UNESCO World Heritage landscape, which served as a summer retreat for Portuguese royalty for centuries.
+A day trip to Sintra is an excursion into a town of fairytale palaces and mystical estates, set within the cool, forested hills of the Serra de Sintra.
+Easily reached by a 40-minute train journey from Lisbon’s Rossio Station, this UNESCO World Heritage landscape served as a summer retreat for Portuguese royalty for centuries, and the pleasant March weather is ideal for exploring its magnificent grounds.

-Other key sights include the ruins of the Castelo dos Mouros (Moorish Castle), which snakes along a high mountain ridge, and the Palácio Nacional de Sintra, located in the town centre and recognisable by its two giant conical chimneys.
-Navigating the steep hills between these sights requires using the local 434 tourist bus, which connects the train station with the main attractions.
+Other key sights offer different perspectives on the area's history.
+The ruins of the Castelo dos Mouros (Moorish Castle) snake along a high mountain ridge, and its ancient stone walls offer rugged beauty and commanding views.
+Down in the town centre, the Palácio Nacional de Sintra is recognisable by its two giant conical chimneys and stands as Portugal's best-preserved medieval royal palace.
+Navigating the steep hills between these attractions is best done using the local tourist bus, which provides a convenient link between the train station and the main sites.

 March's position in the shoulder season makes it one of the best months for securing good value flights and accommodation in Lisbon.
 For the best flight prices, aim to book at least two to three months in advance.
 Airfares are consistently lower for mid-week travel, with departures from Tuesday to Thursday typically offering significant savings over more popular weekend flights.